rasha-2k/PackTrack/README.md

 Most online shoppers manage their deliveries through fragmented sources like emails and SMS links.
 There’s no centralized tool tailored for personal delivery management, which leads to confusion, missed deliveries, and lack of packaging awareness.

-**PackWise** solves this by offering a streamlined delivery log dashboard, real-time status tracking, and insightful packaging tips — all while demonstrating best practices in modern software engineering.
+**PackTrack** solves this by offering a streamlined delivery log dashboard, real-time status tracking, and insightful packaging tips — all while demonstrating best practices in modern software engineering.

 ---